GSC - Travel Team

 - Returning players to the same team should have first preference to keep their # or choose another

-- First year players should then get preference to keep their number or choose another
+- Second year players should then get preference to keep their number or choose another

-- Keep in mind that the player’s number from the previous season may not be included in your jersey options so you will need to manage with the #s you are given
+- Keep in mind that the player’s number from the previous season may not be included in your jersey options so you will need to manage with the #s you are given.
+PLEASE NOTE THAT WE CANNOT ACCOMMODATE SPECIAL JERSEY # REQUESTS!
+If the jersey # is not included in the team’s box, the player will have to choose a different #.

 - Also note jersey sizes.
 If there are particularly smaller or bigger players on your team, that may affect what jersey # they can wear, based on what you are given